samuliohman/big_data_platform/README.md

-Commands to run on a google SDK CLI (local powershell instance):
+Initialize and Authenticate with Google Cloud SDK
+Run these commands to set up and authenticate your Google Cloud environment:
 ```
 gcloud init
+gcloud auth login
 gcloud auth application-default login
+gcloud services enable compute.googleapis.com
 ```

+Deploy Infrastructure Using Terraform
+Use Terraform to initialize, apply, and configure the Cassandra cluster.
+Wait a few minutes for the nodes to be running before running the configuration script:
 ```
 terraform init
 terraform apply

-# Configure cassandra using powershell script
+# Configure cassandra using powershell script.
+Nodes need to be running before the script so wait a few minutes.
 .\configure_cassandra.ps1

 terraform destroy
 ```

+Ingest Data into Cassandra
-When cassandra VMs are properly running, here are the commands for data ingestion.
+Once the Cassandra VMs are running, use these commands to ingest data:
 ```
 cd data_ingestion
 py -m pip install -r requirements.txt